 Before use, shake vigorously to blend the ingredients, remove the cap, daub the felt tip marker a few times to begin the flow, then coat over the seam area with a thin, even application.
-In high traffic areas, it is a good practice to apply two or even three coats of finish from the Quantum Guard pen.
+In high traffic areas, it is a good practice to apply two or even three coats of finish from the Quantum Guard Elite Seam Coater pen.
 Just be certain that the finish is thoroughly dry before applying additional coats.
 Each pen will cover approximately 300 lineal feet of seam.
-The Quantum Guard Pen coating is not intended to provide additional seam strength or integrity.
+The Quantum Guard Elite Seam Coater Pen coating is not intended to provide additional seam strength or integrity.
 It is a "coating" that helps retain seam appearance initially and when in service.

-FLASH COVING RESILIENT SHEET PRODUCTS
+FLASH COVING

-All Mannington resilient sheet goods can be installed using the flash coving method.
-This edging technique, often preferred by hospitals and other health care facilities, is a process of extending the resilient flooring up the wall to create wall base.
+All Mannington Commercial resilient sheet flooring can be installed using the flash coving method.
+This edging technique, often preferred by hospitals and other healthcare facilities, is a process of extending the resilient sheet flooring up the wall to create wall base.
 Normally, the floor covering is extended up the wall to a height of 4" to 6".
-Coving is popular with end users because it eliminates the need for a floor/wall juncture and is easy to maintain.
+Coving is specified with end users because it eliminates the need for a floor/wall juncture and is easy to maintain.
+Coving is required in most healthcare applications.

-As with all resilient installations, proper preparation of the work area is critical to the success of the installation.
+As with all resilient sheet flooring installations, proper preparation of the work area is critical to the success of the installation.
 Clean the underfloor carefully and make certain it is structurally sound.
 The juncture of the floor and wall also needs special preparation before beginning a coved installation.
 Follow the instructions below to install the cove cap and the cove stick (cove fillet strip).